STEM-E-Youth-Career-Development-Program/app-7/README.md

 ### Resources

 These materials are optional.
-You can learn with whatever strategy you prefer.
-If you are unsure, you can use these courses to learn these languages
+You can learn with whatever strategy you prefer, but we recommend these courses to learn HTML, CSS, and JavaScript

   - [Codeacademy's HTML](https://www.codecademy.com/learn/learn-html)
   - [Codeacademy's CSS](https://www.codecademy.com/learn/learn-css)